Did you know many behavior changes in older dogs are the result of a medical condition?

 - Vision or hearing loss

-A visit to the vet will answer the “why” and then the “what to do about it.”
+A visit to the vet will answer the “why,” and then we can focus on what we can do to help address the situation.

-Increasing the amount/frequency of walks or playtime during the day and evening (within his abilities, course) can be the solution.
+Increasing the amount/frequency of walks or playtime during the day and evening (within their abilities, of course) can be the solution.

 Adjusting to Interlopers in the House

-If, for whatever reason, you insist, think about your dog’s needs, likes, and dislikes and take your time to find the right match.
+If, for whatever reason, you insist, think about your dog’s needs, likes, and dislikes.
+Take your time to find the right match.

-If your dog is having mobility issues or is not as sociable as he used to be, a puppy or high-energy dog is not going to be the right fit.
+If your dog has mobility issues or is not as sociable as they used to be, a puppy or high-energy dog will not be the right fit.

 Behavior Modification for Dogs

-Your older dog may be more easily stressed, have lower tolerance levels than he used to, need more alone time, or have a medical issue.
+Your older dog may be more easily stressed, have lower tolerance levels than they used to, need more alone time, or have a medical issue.

 Have you noticed any behavior changes in your senior dog?
 What specifically made you take notice?
 What was the underlying cause, and how were you able to help him?
 Sharing helps others, so leave your comments in the section below.